Frances Shand Kydd: Divorce and remarriage

-Her marriage to Viscount Althorp was not a happy one and, in 1967, she left him to be with Peter Shand Kydd, an heir to a wallpaper fortune in Australia, whom she had met the year before.
+Frances's marriage to Spencer was not a happy one, and, in 1967, she left him to be with Peter Shand Kydd, an heir to a wallpaper fortune in Australia, whom she had met the year before.
 His half-brother was the former champion amateur jockey William Shand Kydd (1937–2014), who was the brother-in-law of John Bingham, 7th Earl of Lucan.
-Frances lived with her two youngest children, Diana and Charles, in London during the separation in 1967, but during that year's Christmas holidays, Viscount Althorp refused to let his children return to London with their mother.
-He was granted custody of their children by the courts after his former mother-in-law, Lady Fermoy, testified against her own daughter Frances.
+Frances lived with her two youngest children, Diana and Charles, in London during the separation in 1967, but, during that year's Christmas holidays, Spencer refused to let his children return to London with their mother.
+He was granted custody of their children by the courts after his former mother-in-law, Lady Fermoy, testified against her own daughter.

-Frances and Peter Shand Kydd were married on 2 May 1969 and lived on the Scottish island of Seil, where they bought an 18th-century farmhouse called Ardencaple, 10 kilometres from Oban.
-She divided her time between London, Seil and another sheep farm in Yass, New South Wales.
-On 14 July 1976, John Spencer, now the 8th Earl Spencer, married Raine, Countess of Dartmouth, daughter of the novelist Dame Barbara Cartland.
+Frances and Kydd were married on 2 May 1969 and lived on the Scottish island of Seil, where they bought an 18th-century farmhouse called Ardencaple, 10 kilometres from Oban.
+She divided her time between London, Seil, and another sheep farm in Yass, New South Wales.
+On 14 July 1976, Spencer married Raine, Countess of Dartmouth, daughter of the novelist Dame Barbara Cartland.
 Although Frances lived a quiet life, she was thrust into public view following the engagement of her daughter Diana to Prince Charles (later Charles III) on 24 February 1981.
-Frances and her second husband Peter separated in June 1988.
-In 1993 Peter Shand Kydd married Marie-Pierre Palmer (née Bécret), a French woman who ran a champagne-importing business in London.
+Frances and Kydd separated in June 1988.
+In 1993, Kydd married Marie-Pierre Palmer (née Bécret), a French woman who ran a champagne-importing business in London.

-Later years
+Later years and death

-In 1996, she was banned from driving after being convicted of drunk driving, but denied she had a problem with alcohol.
+In 1996, Frances was banned from driving after being convicted of drunk driving, but denied she had a problem with alcohol.
 She and Diana quarrelled in May 1997, after Frances told Hello! magazine it was "absolutely wonderful" that Diana had lost her title of "Her Royal Highness" following her divorce from Charles.
 They were reportedly not on speaking terms at the time of Diana's death.

 She spent her later years in solitude on Seil.
 She became a Catholic and devoted herself to Catholic charities.
-She eventually became involved with The Hosanna House and Children's Pilgrimage Trust, the Royal National Mission for Deep Sea Fishermen, the Mallaig and Northwest Fishermen's Association, and the National Search and Rescue Dogs Association.
+She eventually became involved with the Hosanna House and Children's Pilgrimage Trust, the Royal National Mission for Deep Sea Fishermen, the Mallaig and Northwest Fishermen's Association, and the National Search and Rescue Dogs Association.

 In October 2002, when Frances left her Scottish home to give testimony at the trial of Diana's former butler, Paul Burrell, burglars targeted her house and stole her jewellery.